James MacLachlan: Early life

 James MacLachlan was born on 1 April 1919 at Styal in Cheshire, the second of six children of Hugh MacLachlan and his wife Helen (née Orr-Ewing).
 The MacLachlans lived in the family home in Styal, where Hugh was employed as an oil and chemical manufacturer until his premature death in 1928 from peritonitis.
 Following their father's death the family moved to Southampton to be close to Helen's parents.
 Her father Archibald Orr-Ewing was connected with the Plymouth Brethren, China Inland Mission and the missionary field.
 His influence resulted in James being enrolled at King Edward's evangelical school for two years.
 After completing his preliminary education James became a boarder at Monkton Combe School near Bath, Somerset in September 1931, aged 12.
 James' brothers, Hugh Jnr, Gordon and Archie would later follow him through the same school.

 MacLachlan was not academic although he did excel at poetry.
 He attracted trouble at school by writing scurrilous rhymes about his contemporaries and members of staff.
 He played rugby and enjoyed rowing but was not generally a sporting child.
 He enjoyed wildlife and animals.
 School encouraged in him a fascination with biology, and he regularly supplied rabbits and other specimens to the laboratory.
-He was never appointed a prefect and did not rise to a notable rank in the School Officer Training Corps.
+He was not appointed a prefect and did not rise to a notable rank in the School Officer Training Corps.
 James preferred to engage in carpentry and metal work.
 He and his friends built and manufactured a .22 pistol in the workshops which they test-fired.

 Keen to acquire a real firearm, he obtained a service revolver but shot himself in the hand.
 Eager for adventure, MacLachlan contemplated his future.
 At 17 he travelled to Scotland in May 1936 for a holiday near Comrie and Crieff.
 While there he went for a five-shilling flight at the RAF Leuchars open day which, according to his mother, made up his mind to become a pilot.
 He gained his School Leaving Certificate and entered the Royal Air Force (RAF) on a short service commission one month short of his 18th birthday in March 1937.